Picovoice/cobra/README.md

 yarn global add @picovoice/cobra-node-demo
 ```

-With a working microphone connected to your device run the following in the terminal:
+With a working microphone connected to your device, run the following in the terminal:

 ```console
 cobra-mic-demo --access_key ${ACCESS_KEY}
 ```

-Cobra starts processing the audio input from the microphone in realtime and outputs to the terminal when it detects any voice activities.
+Cobra will start processing the audio input from the microphone in realtime and output to the terminal when it detects any voice activity.

 For more information about NodeJS demos go to [demo/nodejs](demo/nodejs).